 We lease administrative office space in Boca Raton, Florida pursuant to a non-cancelable operating lease that commenced on July 1, 2013 and originally provided for a 63-month term.
 On February 18, 2015, we entered into an agreement with the same lessors to lease additional administrative office space in the same location, pursuant to an addendum to such lease.
-In addition, on April 26, 2016, we entered into an agreement with the same lessors to lease additional administrative office space in the same location.
+In addition, on April 26, 2016, we entered into an agreement with the same lessors to lease additional administrative office space in the same location additional administrative office space in the same lessors to lease additional administrative office space in the same location.
 This agreement was effective beginning May 1, 2016 and extended the original expiration of the lease term to October 31, 2021.
 On October 4, 2016, we entered into an agreement with the same lessors to lease additional administrative office space in the same location, pursuant to an addendum to such lease.
 This addendum is effective beginning November 1, 2016.